aeriaframework/docs/docs/guide/getting-started.md

   if( error ) {
     return metaStore.$actions.spawnToast({
       title: 'Error!',
-      message: 'There was a error fetching people from the API' })
+      message: 'There was an error fetching people from the API' })
   }